When to fly?

 The high or peak season period is from June till September and flight prices reflect this as school holidays, the many local festivals and events and summer sunshine make the Ercan area highly popular.
 Shoulder season fares tend to be a little lower and the region is pleasant and less crowded in March to April and October to November.
 The cheapest time to visit is from December to February when fares drop for the low season period.
 The exception is the Christmas and New Year period as school and work place holidays make the region a favourite over the festive season.

 Why visit Ercan?

-Ercan airport is where many visitors to Northern Cyprus arrive, and this sunny Mediterranean region is an inspired choice for holidays at almost any time of year.
+Ercan airport is where many visitors who fly to Northern Cyprus arrive, and this sunny Mediterranean region is an inspired choice for holidays at almost any time of year.

 There is something to appeal to all ages close to Ercan and the city of Nicosia is an essential stop.
 The walled Old City is one of the most interesting districts and you'll find Atatürk Square at its centre.
 The square is known for a majestic Venetian Column and it's a wonderful spot to enjoy a Turkish coffee as you watch the world pass by.